The Questions to Ask To Help you Choose a Running Shoe

 If you are unable to stay injury-free or you’re getting a little older, minimal may not be the shoe for you.
 Barefoot running puts a lot of stress through your ligaments, muscles, and tendons which will take a long while to strengthen to the optimal state.

-In some cases, I would suggest looking into maximal shoes – a lot of cushioning – and shoes that will force you into specific striking motion to reduce the possibility of injury.
+In some cases, I would suggest looking into maximal shoes – a lot of cushioning – and shoes that will force you into specific striking motions to reduce the possibility of injury.

 If you want to learn more about maximal and minimal shoes, my blog post “Should you be running in a Maximal or Minimal shoe?” will teach you all you need to know.